What is International Men’s Day?

 - One-third of women in the E.U. have experienced gender-based violence carried out by a male perpetrator.

 - 15% men claim to have no close friends

 What this tells us is something isn’t right.
 Some groups of men are feeling left behind, while others dominate the political, economic and social landscape.
 We have seen this with the recent backlash from the “angry white male” and fascist, sexist rhetoric from political leaders and pundits endorsing sexual aggression.
-Groups such as Proud Boys rooted in white male supremacy, advocating violence are flourishing Donald Trump’s now infamous “p***y quote has travelled the world.
-A man who pleaded guilty to raping 4 women got no jail time because he was white and probably rich.
+Groups such as Proud Boys rooted in white male supremacy, advocating violence are flourishing, Donald Trump’s now infamous “p***y quote has travelled the world.

 An inability or unwillingness to discuss or articulate troubling concerns is considered to be a significant source of the problem for men.
 There is a need to appear “strong” and with that has come “silent” in the face of personal adversity.
 Smaller friendship groups and feelings of isolation contribute to the downward spirals that make 1 in 4 men contemplate suicide in middle age.
 It is hardly surprising then that many Millennial males (their sons) feel desperate.

 Gender stereotypes damage men as much as women